Right-Of-Way Rules in Ontario Explained

 Entering a Roundabout

-Right-of-way rules for roundabouts are the same rules for turning into oncoming traffic.
-First, yield to pedestrians and cyclists, and, then, yield to any cars already in the roundabout.
+Right-of-way rules for roundabouts are the same as those for turning into oncoming traffic.
+First, yield to pedestrians and cyclists, and then, yield to any cars already in the roundabout.
 After the road is clear, you can safely drive into the roundabout and now have the right of way.

 Merging Into Highway Traffic